 Retail Crime continues to grow in reporting volume, alongside concerns of increasing threats and violence.
 In part (particularly for lower-level shop-theft offending) this is due to improvements in reporting mechanisms for victims, with approximately 15,000 retailers across New Zealand now part of the retail crime reporting platform Auror, which has a partnership with Police.
 Addressing the drivers of retail crime requires a shared effort with partner government agencies and retailers.
 Police operates a National Retail Investigation Support Unit, in close partnership with Retail New Zealand and Auror, to investigate serious and prolific offending and a government funded Retail Crime Prevention Programme to provide security improvements, resources and guidance to small business victims across New Zealand to help protect them from ram raid style burglary and aggravated robbery repeat victimisation.
+We recognise this is a significant priority for you as Police Minister and will brief you more completely on this issue and Police's role in the response to it.

-Fraud and cybercrime (harassment, child sexual exploitation, computer and information crimes) are one of the fastest growing demand areas for Police by volume.
+Fraud and cybercrime (harassment, child sexual exploitation, computer, and information crimes) are one of the fastest growing demand areas for Police by volume.
 Between January-October 2022 total fraud offences have risen by 73 percent compared to the same period in 2019.
 The Crime and Victim Survey 2019 showed that around eight percent of New Zealanders every year are victims of cybercrime and fraud, though only a small but increasing percentage is currently reported to Police.
-Police has a role to investigate and prosecute cybercrimes, but only has capacity to focus on the most serious.
-However, given the ease in which offending can be initiated from anywhere in the world and the overall volume, a focus on prevention is the most likely way to mitigate the impact of cybercrime, and Police acknowledge the importance of other agencies and stakeholders in this area.
+Police has a role to investigate and prosecute cybercrimes, 6(c)

+.
+However, given the ease in which offending can be initiated from anywhere in the world and the overall volume, a focus on prevention is the most likely way to mitigate the impact of cybercrime and online harm, and Police acknowledge the importance of other agencies and stakeholders in this area.